Zamolodchikov Tetrahedral Equation and Higher Hamiltonians of 2d Quantum Integrable Systems: Commutative family

-\\ Let us define the transfer-matrix by a $1$-layer product: \bea T(s)=Tr\prod_i\prod_k A_{ik}(s).\nn \eea The formula implies the product and trace of matrices with respect to horizontal spaces.
+The formula implies the trace of matrices with respect to horizontal spaces.
 This operator acts on the tensor product of vertical spaces.
-Here $A_{ik}(s)$ is an operator on the space $E_i\otimes V_{ik}\otimes N_k$.
-It turns out that the partition function takes the form \bea Z(s)=Tr_{V_{jk}} T(s)^L.\nn \eea
+It turns out that the partition function takes the form

 Such issues as the asymptotic behavior of partition functions with respect to increasing the size of the lattice may be solved by the study of the spectrum of the transfer-matrix.
-The integrability condition, i.e. the possibility of including the transfer-matrix in a large commutative family, simplifies the problem of finding the spectrum.
+The integrability condition, i.e., the possibility of including the transfer-matrix in a large commutative family, simplif\/ies the problem of f\/inding the spectrum.